fizzym/arm-tutorial-rpi/part-4/readme.md

 generally involves informing the compiler that a function you declare should be used to handle a type of interrupt.
 The toolchain can then fill the vector table with the necessary information.
-The vector table is usually present in the linker script which defines the memory layout of the target device. because normally these vectors are read-only.
+The vector table is usually present in the linker script which defines the memory layout of the target device because normally these vectors are read-only.

 For gcc and ld we can look at the gcc manual on function attributes relating to ARM.
 [https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html](https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html)